-Each dot in the chart below was a member of the House of Representatives in 1986.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Mitchell is shown as a purple triangle. (analysis methodology)
+Mitchell is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1986 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - H.R.
 5677 (99th): A bill to extend through fiscal year 1988 SBA Pilot Programs under …

 - H.J.Res.
 696 (99th): A joint resolution to designate the week beginning November 9, 1986, as …

 - H.R.
 5296 (99th): A bill for the relief of Egya Quaison-Sackey.

 - H.R.
 5019 (99th): Corporation for Small Business Investment Charter Act

 - H.R.
 4679 (99th): Community Development Block Grant Improvement Act of 1986

 - H.R.
 4632 (99th): A bill to clarify and expand the functions of the Associate Administrator …